 important centers and allows Neighborhood Centers to become mixed use with some higher density residential alongside the commercial uses.
 Future development in and around Neighborhood Centers will include planning for pedestrian and bicycle connections.
-As the city grows, neighborhood stakeholders may identify opportunities for new Neighborhood Centers.
+As the city grows, neighborhood stakeholders may identify opportunities for new neighborhood centers through the Neighborhood Planning process.